 What Is German Coffee?

 You might think this is a silly question.
 German coffee is coffee from Germany, obviously.
-The tricky bit is disentangling what we mean by German coffee since Germany doesn’t grow its own coffee.
+The tricky bit is disentangling what we mean by German coffee since Germany doesn’t grow its coffee.
 Virtually all of the world’s coffee is grown in the coffee belt, a narrow strip of latitudes encircling the globe between the tropics of Cancer and Capricorn.
 Notably, Germany is not a tropical country and, therefore, does not produce coffee.

 Coffee needs a hot, humid climate with plenty of rainfall, making Germany a poorly suited country for growing coffee.
 Comparing German Coffee to Colombian coffee, for example, doesn’t make sense since it’s like comparing apples to oranges.
 German coffee gets its unique characteristics from post-processing rather than growing techniques or special ecological factors.

-A large part of a coffee bean’s flavor comes from how it’s grown, but how the coffee is roasted and prepared is also important.
+A large part of a coffee bean’s flavor comes from how it is grown, but how the coffee is roasted and prepared is also important.
 It is during this post-growing phase that German coffee takes on a different character than coffee from other regions.
-German coffee could be made with Colombian beans or Kenyan beans, or any other origin’s beans, and it would still be considered German coffee because of the way it is prepared.
+German coffee could be made with Colombian beans Kenyan beans, or any other origin’s beans, and it would still be considered German coffee because of the way it is prepared.